 I didn’t even try to get scholarships or grants; I funded both degrees with student loans—a common mistake.
 When student loans are being passed out, it’s like free money.
 You don’t grasp that you’re going to be 23 and earning a modest income— while trying to pay back loans that total twice your salary.

 On top of that, I put some of my living and student expenses on credit cards—entertainment, phone bills, groceries—as well as anything else that I didn’t feel like I had enough money to cover.
 So by the time that I got my master’s in 2007, I had accumulated tens of thousands in student loan debt, and almost $9,000 in credit card debt.
 I was just 24 years old.

 RELATED: Which Debts to Pay Off First?

-After graduating, I moved to Washington D.C., where I got a job at a non-profit that paid $50,000 a year--and lived as though I didn’t have any debt.
+After graduating, I moved to Washington D.C., where I got a job at a non-profit that paid $50,000 a year—and lived as though I didn’t have any debt.
 I paid the minimum on my loans, and spent $1,400 a month for a studio apartment in the fashionable Dupont Circle neighborhood.
-I went out with friends a lot, spending $50 every weekend night–attending countless happy hours.
+I went out with friends a lot, spending $50 every weekend night, and attending countless happy hours.